Cottage cheese is a low calorie cheese with a mild flavor. However, it is highly nutritious, which means it may help with weight loss and muscle gain.

 - Salads: Add it to your favorite salads for extra protein.

-- Granola: Top it with granola and drizzle with honey.
+- Granola: Top it with granola and drizzle it with honey.

-- Sour cream substitute: It works well as a substitute in recipes.
+- Sour cream substitute: It works well as a sour cream substitution.

 - Dipping sauces: Mix it into dipping sauces as a substitute for milk.

-- Smoothies: Blend it with some milk and fruits for a fruit smoothie.
+- Smoothies: Blend it with some milk and fruit for a fruit smoothie.